-Prereq: Placement by appropriate scores on reading and writing tests (3 lec/0 lab) 3 sem hrs
+Prereq: Placement by appropriate scores on reading and writing tests

 ENG 099 Supplemental First-Year Composition I

 This course focuses on supplementing the writing and revising of essays and projects in First-Year Composition I. Students will learn to manage academic reading and writing tasks through academic habits of mind; analyze and complete a variety of academic tasks while developing critical reading and composing skills; and execute First-Year Composition I assignments in order to successfully prepare for First-Year Composition II.